Young European Strings School of Music: Orchestras

-The YES Chamber Orchestra has to date released three albums: the first, a self-titled album, in November 2003 featured music by Tchaikovsky and Grieg, amongst other compositions for strings.
-The second album, The Marino Suite (2006), was a collaboration between YESCO and John Sheahan of The Dubliners, including arrangements of Sheahan's melodies by renowned Irish composer Raymond Deane.
+The YES Chamber Orchestra has to date released three albums: The first, a self-titled album, was released in November 2003, featuring music by Tchaikovsky and Grieg, amongst other compositions for strings.
+The second album, The Marino Suite (2006), was a collaboration between YESCO and John Sheahan of The Dubliners, including arrangements of Sheahan's melodies by Irish composer Raymond Deane.
 The most recent release, Third Edition (2012), includes music by Mahler, Mozart, Tchaikovsky, and the world premiere of the 'Five Piece Suite' by Raymond Deane.

 Teachers

 Professor Ronald Masin joined YES as Artistic Director in 2002 from the DIT Conservatory of Music and Drama and instructs students in the Senior Programme at the School.
-Maria Kelemen and violist Tanya Plavans provide instruction in violin and viola for children up to the age of 11 and the teaching faculty also includes cellist Martin Johnson, Section Leader with the RTÉ National Symphony Orchestra, cellist Eoin Quinlan and double bass player Mark Jenkins, Associate Principal with the RTÉ National Symphony Orchestra.
+Maria Kelemen and violist Tanya Plavans provide instruction in violin and viola for children up to the age of 11 and the teaching faculty also includes cellist Martin Johnson, Section Leader with the RTÉ National Symphony Orchestra; cellist Eoin Quinlan; and double bass player Mark Jenkins, Associate Principal with the RTÉ National Symphony Orchestra.